shefket-mustafa/My-Bookstore-React-Proj/README.md

 ---

 ## 📌 Notes

 - The UI is based on a ready-made HTML/CSS template, heavily reworked with custom styling.
 - You need to be logged in to create, edit, delete, or like books.
 - The backend is a prebuilt mock server used for development purposes.
+- You can use the following login credentials for testing:
+  - **Email**: admin@abv.bg
+  - **Password**: admin
+- You need to be logged in to create, edit, delete, or like books.
+- The backend is a prebuilt mock server used for development purposes.